3loyWiking/katallassos/README.md

 # katallassos

-> A standard framework for financial contracts
+> A standard framework for finance

 ## Introduction